PC PRICER FAQs

 - When will the PC Pricer be released?
 How do I know what changes have occurred for each PC Pricer release?

 a.
-The PC Pricer is usually available within 60 days after the start of the quarter to which the update applies.
+The PC Pricer is usually available at least 60 days after the start of the quarter to which the update applies.

 b.
 The following files are contained in the zipped file listing.
 These files summarize changes to each PC Pricer release.